Workers pool

-Additionally, the worker pool contains an internal supervisor to control the execution TTL of the workers, overall TTL, and limit execution time.
+Additionally, the worker pool contains an internal `supervisor` to control the execution TTL of the workers, overall TTL, and execution time limits.

 # Workers pool settings.